akirak/nix-desktop/README.md

 }
 ```

-That is, the file defines an expression which contain `name` field and one or more `applications.*` fields.
-The `name` field is a string that can be part of a Nix derivation name.
-The application entries defines menu entries, whose most fields have sensible defaults. `Name`, `Icon`, `Exec`, and `StartupWMClass` are required and cannot be omitted.
+The file defines an attribute set with the following fields:

+* `name` is the name of the project.
+It will become part of the Nix derivation to be built, so it should be file name safe.
+* `applications.*` field(s) define XDG menu entries.
+Some fields have sensible defaults, but you have to specify `Name`, `Icon`, `Exec`, and `StartupWMClass`.

 ## Usage